tchajed/sys-verif-fa25/docs/syllabus.md

 The class is divided into three sections:

 **Functional programs**: We'll start by learning how to write and verify _functional_ programs, a style of programming which emphasizes functions and where we won't have complications like modifying variables.
-This is also where we'll introduce the Coq proof assistant, which we'll use to do the proofs in this class.
+This is also where we'll introduce the Rocq Prover, which we'll use to do the proofs in this class.

 **Imperative programs**: Next, we'll introduce the techniques to reason about imperative programs, which can modify heap-allocated variables.
 We'll also increase the realism by switching to reasoning about programs written in Go.
 The theoretical tool that allows us to reason about the heap is separation logic.